danpaul/postulation/README.md

 ## Todo

 * General app
-  * Add user notification handling
+  * X Add user notification handling
-  * Notify user if they are not logged in
+  * X Notify user if they are not logged in
     * X Disable vote button if user is not logged in
     * X Disable node vote button if user is not logged in
     * X Do not display path reply tab if user is not logged in